Operation Uphold Democracy: Operation Uphold Democracy

-In August 1994, the battalion departed for the Caribbean and Haitian waters for Operation Support Democracy.
-2nd Battalion, 2nd Marines once again landed in Cap Haitian, Haiti on 20 September 1994.
+In August 1994, 2nd Battalion, 2nd Marines departed for the Caribbean and Haitian waters for Operation Support Democracy.
+The Battalion once again landed in Cap Haitian, Haiti on 20 September 1994.
 Participation in Operation Uphold Democracy lasted until October 1994.
 A squad from Echo Company engaged in a firefight with coup-supporting elements of the Haitian police and military.
 One Navy interpreter was wounded and several Haitians lost their lives.
 The 10th Mountain Division was relieved in place by units of the 25th Infantry Division (Light) under command of Major General George A. Fisher Jr. The 25th Infantry Division deployed on 4 January 1995 from their home station of Schofield Barracks, Hawaii and officially assumed command authority from the 10th Division on 9 January 1995.
 General Fisher and the 25th Infantry Division were the headquarters element of what is officially known as the Multinational Forces, Combined Task Force 190, Republic of Haiti.
+After the transition from Operation Uphold Democracy, a select few troops were chosen from various 25th Infantry Division units, to redeploy in various Security and Advisory roles in support of the United Nations Mission In Haiti (UNMIH).

 The U.S. Army Reserve unit, 458th Transportation Detachment (ATMCT), Belleville, Illinois, was activated and reported to Fort Bragg, North Carolina within 48 hours of notification.
 This was the fastest a Reserve unit has ever been deployed.
 The 458th manned the 18th Corps Joint Movement Control Center (JMCC) in support of the mission.

-Members of the 450th Civil Affairs Battalion (Airborne) Riverdale, Maryland, USACAPOC(A), (an US Army Reserve unit), was on the initial airborne assault mission of Operation Uphold Democracy.
+Members of the 450th Civil Affairs Battalion (Airborne) Riverdale, Maryland, USACAPOC(A), (a US Army Reserve unit), were on the initial airborne assault mission of Operation Uphold Democracy.
 The 450th CA Bn.
 (A) was the civil affairs unit supporting the 82nd Airborne Division.
 The unit not only participated with the 82nd, during training operations for this mission, before September 1994, but members of 450th "ready team" were on the C-130 aircraft about to parachute into the country.
 The parachute jump was aborted within 20 minutes of exiting out the door of the aircraft.
 The unit returned to Ft.
 Bragg, and then deployed (air landed) to Haiti the next day, supporting the 10th Mountain Division and Marines.
 The unit conducted civil affairs operations and remained in the country until December of that year.